“Magestic. A dreamy-breezy confession ... lit up with contrails of Neil Young–style electric guitar.” - LA Weekly

 The famous Crystal Sound comic.

 Barefoot was originally the old Crystal Sound where Stevie Wonder recorded “Talking Book” and “Songs in the Key of Life” and “Hotter Than July”.
 I got to play his nine-foot Yamaha grand piano.
 It was pretty special.
 I also got to play vibraphone on the last track of the record, which was pretty fun and something I’d never done before.
 So much of the music that has been my go-to from the start was all made in this twelve-block radius in Hollywood.
-All these studios, warehouse type buildings that look like nothing from the street, were making huge singles and seminal albums: Neil Young, Joni Mitchell, Fleetwood Mac, even Zeppelin came through on pilgrimages.
+All these studios, warehouse type buildings that look like nothing from the street, were making huge singles and seminal albums: Neil Young, Joni Mitchell, Fleetwood Mac, even Zeppelin came through.
 And now here we were in this new era for Barefoot.
 I’m really proud to say that this record was the first full-length finished for Studio B.